Locally linear representation for image clustering: Introduction

 \section{Introduction}

-As a useful technique in subspace learning and clustering methods, graph-oriented algorithm has become a hot topic in machine learning and computer vision, whose key is to construct a similarity graph~\cite{Peng2012}.
-In the graph, each vertex denotes a data point and the edge weight represents the similarity between the connected points.
-Currently, there are two ways to calculate the similarity among data points~\cite{Zhen2013}, i.e., Pairwise Distance based Scheme (PDS) and Linear Representation based Scheme (LRS).
-PDS measures the similarity by using the distance between two points, e.g., Laplacian Eigenmaps (LE)~\cite{Belkin2003} adopts the Euclidean distance with heat kernel to build the similarity graph.
-Alternatively, LRS assumes that each data point could be denoted as a linear combination of some intra-subspace points~\cite{Elham2013}.
-Thus, the linear representation coefficients could be regarded as a kind of similarity.
-Recently, LRS has attracted a lot of interests from subspace learning and clustering community since it could be better to capture the real data structure.
-For example, Locally Linear Embedding (LLE)~\cite{Roweis2000}, Neighborhood preserving embedding(NPE)~\cite{He2005}, Sparse Subspace Clustering (SSC)~\cite{Elham2013}, and Low Rank Representation (LRR)~\cite{Liu2013}.
+Spectral clustering is one of the most popular clustering algorithms, whose key is to build a similarity graph to describe the similarities among different data points~\cite{Cheng2010}.
+In the graph, each vertex denotes a data point, and the edge weight between two vertexes represents the similarity of the corresponding data points.
+Currently, there are two schemes to calculate the similarity among data points, i.e., Pairwise Distance-based Scheme (PDS) and Linear Representation-based Scheme (LRS).
+PDS computes the similarity between two points according to the distance between two points, e.g., Laplacian Eigenmaps (LE)~\cite{Belkin2003}.
+On the other hand, LRS assumes that each data point could be denoted as a linear combination of some intra-subspace points~\cite{Elham2013}.
+Based on this observation, this scheme uses the linear representation coefficients as a measure of similarity.
+Recently, LRS has attracted more interests from the field of image clustering, since it capture the real structure of the data set better.
+Numerous clustering algorithms are developed based on LRS, such as Locally Linear Embedding (LLE)~\cite{Roweis2000}, Sparse Subspace Clustering (SSC)~\cite{Elham2013} and Low Rank Representation (LRR)~\cite{Liu2013}.

-It is notable that these algorithms have only involved one of the schemes, and suffered from some limitations.
-Particularly, pairwise distance based methods are sensitive to the noises and outliers compared with linear representation based methods, since the pairwise distance only depends on the two connected data points and ignores the global structure of the whole data set.
-On the other hand, the subspaces spanned by the data points are usually dependent.
-Therefore, it is probable that linear representation based algorithms will wrongly select inter-subspaces points to represent a point, and result in a degraded performance.
+It is notable that the above-mentioned similarity computation schemes suffer respectively from some limitations.
+Specifically, Pairwise Distance-based Scheme (PDS) is sensitive to noises and outliers, because it only depends on the distance between the two considered data points, and ignores the global structure of the whole data set.
+Fig.~\ref{pairwise} illustrates the disadvantages of PDS.
+On the other hand, Linear Representation-based Scheme (LRS) has the possibility that a data point is represented as a linear combination of the inter-subspace data points.
+Fig.~\ref{linear} shows the drawbacks of LRS.
+SSC~\cite{Elham2013} and LRR~\cite{Liu2013} overcome this problem to some extent by bringing a sparsity constraint and a low-rank constraint into linear representation, but both of them are iterative algorithms with high computational complexity.

-This letter proposes an algorithm, named as Locally Linear Representation (LLR), which incorporates pairwise distance into linear representation.
-It selects the points that not only could denote the objective point with less residual error, but also are close to the point in terms of Euclidean distance.
-Moreover, the solution of the proposed method can be analytic, which forms another advantage of LLR.